5 Signs You Should Take a Chronic Fatigue Test

 CIRS and Chronic Fatigue Testing

-If there’s suspicion of Chronic Inflammatory Response Syndrome (CIRS) as a possible underlying cause, specific tests may be done, such as the Visual Contrast Sensitivity (VCS) test, genetic HLA-DR typing, and innate immune system inflammatory markers to measure chronic inflammation.
-At Flourish Clinic, we often see CIRS masquerading as chronic fatigue, especially in patients exposed to biotoxins like mold.
+If Chronic Inflammatory Response Syndrome (CIRS) is suspected as a possible underlying cause, there are specific tests that can be run to provide more information.
+These tests include the Visual Contrast Sensitivity (VCS) test, genetic HLA-DR typing, and looking at innate immune system inflammatory markers to measure chronic inflammation.
+At Flourish Clinic, we often see CIRS masquerading as chronic fatigue, especially in patients who have been exposed to biotoxins like mold.

 Source: Surviving Mold, 2020.